parsee-ai/parsee-core/readme.md

 or for Anthropic models:

     anthropic_model = anthropic_config(os.getenv("ANTHROPIC_KEY"), "claude-3-opus-20240229", None, multimodal=True, max_images=1, max_image_size=800)

-of course you can also load a locally hosted model with Ollama:

-    ollama_model = ollama_config("mistral")

 ### Step 3: load a document
 Parsee converts all data (strings, file contents etc.) to a standardized format, the class for this is called StandardDocumentFormat.